Anxiety and Addiction Treatment at Luna

 Anxiety & Addiction

 Anxiety disorders and substance use often occur together, each feeding and intensifying the other.
 At Luna, we provide integrated treatment that addresses both conditions for lasting recovery.
+CBT for substance use disorder helps clients recognize the thoughts and behaviors that contribute to addiction while building healthier coping skills for co-occurring anxiety.

 THE CONNECTION